thorstenrie/ts-bedrock/README.md

 ### Execute commands and stop the bedrock server

 - If the container is run with an interactive bash shell (`-it`) just type in the server command and press Enter.
-- If the container is run detached in the background, first attach to the container with `# podman attach mcbr`, then  type in the server command and press Enter.
+- If the container is run detached in the background(`-d`), first attach to the container with `# podman attach mcbr`, then  type in the server command and press Enter.
 - It is recommended to gracefully stop the bedrock server with the server command `stop`.
 The bedrock server will quit and the container will be stopped.

 ### Stop the pod and remove all

 The following commands stop the pod, stop all containers in the pod, and remove the pod, container and container images.
+It is recommended to first gracefully stop the bedrock server with the server command `stop` before stopping the pod.

     # podman pod stop ts_bedrock_pod
     # podman pod rm ts_bedrock_pod